Fantastic and astonishing near death experiences of Captain John Smith when a colonist at Jamestown

 When exploring and mapping the Chesapeake bay

-Smith was stung by a disagreeable ray
+Smith waded in the shallow water.
+Smith was stung by a sting ray.

-he marked the spot on his map where he almost met death
+When he drew up his map,… he marked the spot on his map where he almost met death “Stingray Point”

 Captain John Smith goes off like a Roman candle

-His gunpowder bag about his waist did ignite
+When asleep aboard a boat one night, Smiht’s gunpowder bag about his waist did ignite

-the flames were burning furiously, “he is on fire his men cried ”
+The flames were burning furiously, “he is on fire his men cried ”

 yes..water would save him … so he jumped over the side